ibm-cloud-docs/vpc/vsi_is_instance_resize.md

 ## Resizing instances between Gen 2 and Gen 3 profiles
 {: #resizing-instance-generations}

-3rd generation profiles are available in the Dallas, London, Frankfurt, Washington DC, Toronto, Madrid, Sydney, Tokyo, and Osaka regions to provision virtual server instances on 4th Generation Intel® Xeon® Scalable processors, the Intel 8474C processor (previously code named Sapphire Rapids).
-For more information about the capabilities of the new profiles, see [Next generation instance profiles](/docs/vpc?topic=vpc-profiles&interface=ui#next-gen-profiles).
-{: preview}

 You can resize a 2nd generation profile to a 3rd generation profile.
 A 3rd generation profile can be resized to a 2nd generation profile.
 Before you resize between profile generations, review the following information.

 * Before you resize an instance with a 2nd generation profile to a 3rd generation profile, take a [snapshot](/docs/vpc?topic=vpc-snapshots-vpc-create) of the boot volume that is attached to your virtual server instance.
 You can refer to the snapshot if needed.